 The exhibition is curated by Degas expert Henri Loyrette with Kimberly A. Jones, curator of 19th-century French paintings, National Gallery of Art; Leïla Jarbouai, graphic arts curator, Musée d'Orsay; and Marine Kisiel, curator, Musée d'Orsay.

 Organized by the National Gallery of Art, Washington, and the Musées d'Orsay et de l'Orangerie, Paris

-BP America is proud to sponsor this exhibition as part of its commitment to the US
+BP America is proud to be a sponsor of this Washington, D.C. exhibition as part of its support for the arts in the United States.

 Adrienne Arsht also kindly provided a leadership gift for this exhibition

 Additional funding is provided by The Exhibition Circle of the National Gallery of Art

 A Superb Baroque: Art in Genoa, 1600–1750

 National Gallery of Art, Washington, May 3–August 16, 2020

 Scuderie del Quirinale, Rome, October 15, 2020–January 24, 2021